DzRepo/Python/README.md

 #gnip_insights.py
 Library used to access Audience and Engagement APIs

-#gnip_audience_test.py
+#AudienceAPI.py
-Sample app to demonstrate building an segment + audience, then querying and cleaning it up.
+Sample app that uses all functions of Audience API.
+Exectute ./AudienceAPI.py to get help.

 #gnip_engagement_test.py
 Sample app to demonstrate retrieving engagement data for owned and authorized Tweets.